-To make transformation happen, we must learn from each other, set a path with vision and action, and move forward with care and courage.
-Treating each other with dignity and respect is the way forward for us all, and the faculty and students of KPU are in a great place to walk this talk.
+Chancellor Kwuntiltunaat We are at a unique time in the history To make transformation happen, respect is the way forward for us all, and the faculty and students of KPU are in a great place to walk this talk.

 Thanks to all KPU faculty and students leading this important work.
-My hands go up to you with respect and I look forward to seeing our progress as set out in xé?elt and the transformation ahead of us.
+My hands go up to you with respect and I look out in xé?el and the transformation ahead of us.